Danko-Lab/clipnet/README.md

 ## Download models

 Pretrained CLIPNET models are available on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10408622).
-Download the models and unzip them into the `ensemble_models` directory:
+Download the models and into the `ensemble_models` directory:

 ```bash
 for fold in {1..9};